Fetterman discusses effects of stroke on daily life in new interview

 Fetterman said the stroke would not affect his ability to serve if he is elected to the Senate to succeed the retiring Sen. Pat Toomey (R).
 He said he is going to continue to get better every day and will be “much better” by the time he would be sworn in in January.

 Fetterman has led Oz throughout much of the race, but polls have indicated that his lead may be narrowing.
-FiveThiryEight’s polling average has Fetterman leading Oz by 3.5 points.
+FiveThirtyEight’s polling average has Fetterman leading Oz by 3.5 points.